tomio13/AFMforce/DevelopmentNotes.md

 2024-09-20:
     The Pavone has mixed up saving the retraction and contact segments, though they were registered correctly.
 I have added a force range test to try fixing it.

+2025-05-02:
+    Quite a bit happened recently.
+There are two key topics.
+    1. an empyrical 7 parameter wave pattern fit is made to interference backgrounds
+    2. the JPKforce part got some cleaning and update, because our new JPK system showed some quirks related to file format.

+    The wavy background caused by light interference is not the simplest because it has:
+    - periodicity that may shift linearly
+    - amplitude that may increase / decrease
+    - a tilt in the background
+    So I made a triple 'linear' approximation of this problem adding amplitude slope, chirp and linear background to the curve.
+    If the periodicity is quessed right enough it works.
+Otherwise it will settle to a zero amplitude middle value.
+    This periodicity I guess from a smoothed data set and its crossing zeros.

+    JPK data
+    the company started storing the force/deflection/raw curves not in sequence but like raw/force/deflection, which meant sensor response was not picked up in time to get the force constant.
+    But at the same time both of these calibration data are in a generic segment header copied in every segment.
+    So, I added a sort of keys in evaluating the process and I am looking for the header as well.
+    If I find it, it overwrites what I guessed from the slope values.